DevExpress/XAF-Blazor-Kubernetes-example/README.md

 docker-compose up
 ```

-The application should be available at `http://localhost/`.
+The application is available at `http://localhost/`.

 ### 6. Run a terminal